Blog

 A violin buyers and users guide for schools

-I wrote this a while back for a local school at their request and though I would share.
+I wrote this 2 pager on buying a violin awhile back for a local school at their request and thought I would share.

 A violin is a surprisingly robust instrument, though must be treated with care.
 A handmade violin takes 100’s of hours to make and today most student violins come from China.The quality can be amazing – where there is appropriate quality control.
 Both a reputable brand and specialist setup and fit can make a real difference.
 Just like a fit of shoes they need fit well and be of suitable quality.